jecklgamis/gatling-scala-example/README.md

 to `true`.

 ## Running Test Using Executable Jar
-This is self contained executable jar file containing the Gatling runtime and the simulations.
+This is a self contained executable jar file containing the Gatling runtime and the simulations.
-After you develop your simulations, you would probably

 Once yo
 ```mvn clean install